ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 Should I wait for the Kayano 33?

-For mild overpronation, I’d steer you toward the Adrenaline GTS 25 or Guide 19 — lighter, more versatile, subtler correction.
+For mild overpronation, I’d steer you toward the Adrenaline GTS 25, the Saucony Guide 19, or the lighter ASICS GT-2000 — lighter, more versatile, subtler correction.
 But for moderate-to-severe cases, for long-run protection, for plantar fasciitis + overpronation — the Kayano 32 remains unmatched.
-I understand if you’re overwhelmed by choices — trust me, this simplifies everything.
+ASICS remains the benchmark for serious overpronators — and the K32 is the proof.

 Disclosure: NextGait earns a small commission from qualifying Amazon purchases — at no extra cost to you.
 This shoe was purchased and tested independently.